Additive/Subtractive Manufacturing

 Our Research

-Due to their quality, additive-manufactured optics have come to use so far only in a few areas.
-These components have to fulfil high demands in terms of optical quality and the properties of the element.
-Consequently, the manufactured piece must have, among other things, a defined refractive index and transmission (transmittance), a low coefficient of thermal expansion and sufficient homogeneity.
-A further challenge is to integrate the production of optical elements with low surface roughness and material combinations into one process.
+Despite their outstanding potential in terms of free-form geometries and functional integration, additively manufactured optical elements and systems have only been used in a few areas to date.
+The main challenges are the requirements for a defined refractive index and transmission, a low coefficient of thermal expansion and sufficient homogeneity.
+Another challenge is to integrate the production of optical elements with low surface roughness and material combinations in one process.

-In the field of additive manufacturing of optical components and systems, various laser-based processes have become established which address different size scales and precision [1].
-In particular, transparent polymers, silicone [2,3] and quartz glass are used to produce functional optics.
-Task Group M2 investigates these approaches to the production of transparent optics in several subprojects concerning process optimisation, simulation and quality of the optical properties.
+In the field of additive manufacturing of optical components and systems, various laser-based processes have become established which address different size scales and precision.
+In particular, transparent polymers, silicone and quartz glass are used to produce functional optics.
+This Task Group investigates these approaches to the production of transparent optics in several subprojects concerning process optimisation, simulation and quality of the optical properties.

 In the field of optical systems with discrete components, quartz glass is used today, which is often processed manually in complex processes.
 The additive manufacturing of quartz glass opens up new possibilities concerning design and thus applications.